Brunswick stew has become a bit of a catch-all southern stew recipe.

 When cooking in the Dutch Oven outdoors, add hot charcoal to the top of the lid and replace them from time to time as needed.

-Brunswick Stew is meant to be thick and chunky, and cooked slow for a long period of time.
+Most of all, Brunswick Stew should be thick and chunky, and cooked slow for a long period of time.

 Since my brother David gave us the Dutch Oven, I had a cold beer in his honor.
 And yes David, I remembered to freeze a bowl of stew for you.
 Don’t let me forget when you come to the wedding in a few weeks and we’ll warm it up!